reframejs/reframe/docs/overview.template.md

    <br/>
    Reframe is the only framework that supports every type of app.
-   Instead of learning different frameworks to create different types of apps, learn Reframe once to be able to create any type of app.
+   Instead of learning different frameworks to create different types of apps, learn Reframe once to be able to create all types of apps.
    The [Reframe Rationale](/docs/reframe-rationale.md) explains the different types of web apps and shows how Reframe supports them all.
  - **Escapable**
    <br/>